France–Morocco relations

-France–Morocco relations are bilateral relations between Morocco and France.
+French–Moroccan relations are bilateral relations between the Kingdom of Morocco and the French Republic.
 They are part of the France–Africa relations.
+Both countries are members of the World Trade Organization and the United Nations.

 First exchanges (8th century)

 Following the invasion of Spain from the coast of Morocco by the Umayyad Commander Tariq ibn Ziyad in 711, during the 8th century the Arab caliphate armies invaded Southern France, as far as Poitiers and the Rhône valley as far as Avignon, Lyon, Autun, until the turning point of the Battle of Tours in 732.

 France would again become threatened by the proximity of the expanding Almoravid Empire in the 11th and 12th centuries.

 Consuls and physicians (1577–1600)

-In 1402, the French adventurer Jean de Béthencourt left La Rochelle and sailed along the coast of Morocco to conquer the Canary islands.
+In 1402, the French adventurer Jean de Béthencourt left La Rochelle and sailed along the coast of Morocco to conquer the Canary Islands.

 In the 16th century, the sealing of a Franco-Ottoman alliance between Francis I and Suleiman the Magnificent permitted numerous contacts between French traders and countries under Ottoman influence.
 In 1533, Francis I sent colonel Pierre de Piton as ambassador to Morocco.
 In a letter to Francis I dated August 13, 1533, the Wattassid ruler of Fes, Ahmed ben Mohammed, welcomed French overtures and granted freedom of shipping and protection to French traders.
 France started to send ships to Morocco in 1555, under the rule of Henry II, son of Francis I.